Horses of Battle

 Hussars were taking over the task of the heavy cavalry beginning from the first clashes that preluded the battle until the chase after the eventual victory.
 As we can see, the strength of the horses defined military tactics, depending always on the enemy horses’ strength.

 As for the initial clashes, both the Hungarians and the Turks used different units.
 In the Ottoman army, these riders were called “csarkadzsi”.
-They were given better horses and their weapons were equally good for close combat and long-range fight.
-They had bows and arrows and short-shafted spears called “kelevéz” in the Hungarian language (“dzsirit” in Turk): a short, 90 cm long throwing spear that could penetrate armor if it was thrown from the saddle as the speed of the horse got added to its impact.
+They were given better horses and their weapons were equally good for close combat and long-range fighting.
+They had bows and arrows and short-shafted spears called “kelevéz” in the Hungarian language (“dzsirit” in Turk): a short, 90 cm long throwing spear that could penetrate armor if it was thrown from the saddle because the speed of the horse got added to its impact.
 Both Hungarians and Turks used them, the horsemen carried several of them:

 These cavalry units that started the battle consisted of small groups of riders.
 Thus, they were able to move rapidly and could seize or explore the strategic places of the battlefield.
 They were excellent in covering the moves of the main army and in distracting attention as the Turks did it in the Battle of Mohács in 1526.